Using Swagger and Calling APIs

 Swagger is an online application that documents and organizes API endpoints.
 While Eclipse PPM developers create the API, Swagger automatically documents the endpoints so users can easily access up-to-date versions of them through Eclipse PPM.
 Swagger allows developers and Eclipse users to ensure the API works correctly before building an integration.

-Any new integrations should be created using the new endpoints, and any existing integrations should be migrated to them.
+All new integrations should be created using the new endpoints, and any existing integrations should be migrated to them.

 There is an easy way to differentiate between the old and new API endpoints.
 The old endpoints contain "services" in the URL: